CarolineDelva/PyBank-PyPoll-Python-Challenge/README.md

 ## PyPoll
 ### Project Description
-The purpose of this project is to modernize the vote-counting process at a rural town.
+The purpose of this project is to modernize the vote-counting process at a small rural town.
 The project contains a python script compute the following election result from the [election_data.csv](https://github.com/CarolineDelva/PyBank-PyPoll-Python-Challenge/blob/master/Resources/election_data.csv).

 * The total number of votes cast
 * A complete list of candidates who received votes
 * The percentage of votes each candidate won
 * The total number of votes each candidate won
-* The winner of the election based on popular vote.
+* The winner of the election based on popular vote

+The script export the election result into a [text file](https://github.com/CarolineDelva/PyBank-PyPoll-Python-Challenge/blob/master/PyPoll/output.txt) for the town's mayor to publish.

 ### Method Used
 * Data Analysis